ProfilePic

 You can use your VA eligibility to buy another home or if you plan to sell your existing home.
 The rules are different based on your particular scenario.

 The most common way to reuse your VA eligibility is when you are using the loan option to buy another home and sell your existing home.
-The proceeds of the home sale should ideally be used to pay off the full mortgage balance of the current loan.
+The home sale proceeds should ideally be used to pay off the entire mortgage balance of the current loan.
 Doing so will allow you to regain your total entitlement.

-VA loans are also assumable by buyers, but the entitlement can only be restored if the borrower assumes the loan is VA qualified.
-For instance, say you've used $100,000 of your entitlement, and you sell your home to an eligible VA borrower who assumes your loan.
+VA loans are also assumable by buyers, but the entitlement can only be restored if the borrower assumes the loan is VA-qualified.
+For instance, say you've used $100,000 of your entitlement and sold your home to an eligible VA borrower who assumes your loan.
 Your $100,000 entitlement would be restored while the eligible VA borrower uses their entitlement to assume the loan.

-Another possible scenario occurs if you decide to rent the home and buy a house in a different area.
-Let's say you used $50,000 of your entitlement and have $75,000 leftover.
-You can purchase your next home for up to $300,000 without having to pay a down payment.
-You can still buy a home above that amount as long as you can cover a down payment for the excess amount.
+Another possible scenario occurs if you rent a home and buy a house in a different area.
+You used $50,000 of your entitlement and have $75,000 left over.
+You can purchase your next home for up to $300,000 without a down payment.
+You can still buy a home above that amount if you can cover a down payment for the excess amount.

 Restoring Your Eligibility